Plantar fasciitis

 It's more likely to be plantar fasciitis if:

-- the pain is much worse when you start walking after sleeping or resting
+- the pain is much worse when you first start walking after sleeping or resting

 How to ease plantar fasciitis yourself

-If you see a GP, they'll usually suggest you try these things:
+If you see a GP for plantar fasciitis, they'll usually suggest you try these things:

 Do